-THE MEADOWAY MULTI-USE TRAIL: UPDATE
+THE MEADOWAY MULTI-USE TRAIL

 A complete active transportation system linking eastern Toronto to the downtown core is missing from the existing trail network.